Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 Fulling Mill

-At POI number 9, you can find a water-powered wool processing machine.
-The water moved the wheels that operated heavy wooden mallets, which in turn beat the woven fabric.
+At point number 9, you can find a water-powered wool processing machine.
+The water moved the wheels that operated heavy wooden mallets, beating the woven fabric.

 This fulling mill operated during the 16th century when the wool industry was at its height in Safed.

-POI #10 is undergoing reconstruction, and any further passage is not allowed.
+Point of interest#10 is undergoing reconstruction, and further passage is not allowed.
 Hence, we took the bridge to the other side of the river and used the black trail to make our way back to En Yakim.

 Wading in the Water

-The black trail from POI #10 to #5 offers a variety of small pools.
-You can use the pools to cool yourself and let children play.
+The black trail from points of interest #10 to #5 offers a variety of small pools.
+You can use the pools to cool yourself and let the children play.

-Since there are many rocks, I would advise bringing water sandals or any other type of footwear you can use to enter the water.
+Since there are many rocks, I would advise bringing water sandals or any other footwear you can use to enter the water.

-Once I visited during March, and the water almost reached the bridge from the photo above.
+Once I visited during March, and the water almost reached the bridge in the photo above.

 Israel National Trail also passes here.
-Israel National Trail has three colors, and by using them, you can know the direction.
+Israel National Trail has three colors.
+By looking at the marking, you can know the direction.
 White symbolizes the snow at Hermon, meaning you are going to the north.
-And orange symbolizes Eilat mountains, explaining you are going to the south.
-Israel National Trail is drawn as steps, and in this case, white is the highest, i.e., we were heading north.
+And orange represents the Eilat mountains, explaining you are going to the south.
+Israel National Trail is drawn as steps.
+And in this case, white is the highest, meaning we were heading north.

 Summary

-The mentioned round route at the upper Amud Stream Nature Reserve took us about two and a half hours.
-It was fun and enjoyable not only for us but for our daughter as well.
+The described loop route at the upper Amud Stream Nature Reserve took about two and a half hours.
+It was fun not only for us but for our daughter as well.

-For additional attractions in the area, check out the guide to Sea of Galilee.
+For additional attractions in the area, check out the guide to the Sea of Galilee.

 Have you ever been to Amud Stream Nature Reserve?
 Tell us about your experience in the comments below.